-• an I-it relationship: a functional-objectified relationship in which the unique reality and identity of the other is denied, and he/she only is viewed as an object in his/her "value as useful";

-• an I-you relationship: communication by which a person him/herself is enriched, becomes more human.
+- an I-it relationship: a functional-objectified relationship in which the unique reality and identity of the other is denied and he only is viewed as an object in his "value as useful"; - an I-you relationship: communication by which a person himself is enriched, becomes more human.

-In daily life in our society the following are examples of the firstmentioned relationship: exploitation and manipulation of the consumer, defrauding the voter, spiritually damaging a person for the sake of efficiency, imposing knowledge, values and norms on an educand which have no sense of meaning for him/her-an educating without communication which no longer is coaching [dressage].
-Thus, there prevails a manipulation of consciousness of fellow persons or communication-less persuasive thinking in our society, a disposition to not attribute any individual rights to another, but to subjugate or destroy him/her.
-In our communication-less power [oriented] society, the right of the strongest is the law.
-Even in international living together, the two or three most influential superpowers threaten to engage in a senseless atomic war to destroy each other.
-People allow themselves to be dominated and to be guided, instead of guiding themselves.
+In daily life in our society the following are examples of the firstmentioned relationship: exploitation and manipulation of the consumer, defrauding the voter, spiritually damaging a person for the sake of efficiency, imposing knowledge, values and norms on an educand that have no sense of meaning for him-an educating without communication that no longer is coaching [dressage].
+Thus there prevails a manipulation of consciousness of fellow persons or communication-less persuasive thinking in our society, a disposition to not attribute any individual rights to another but to subjugate or destroy him.
+In our communication-less power [oriented] society the right of the strongest is the law.
+Even in the area of international living together the two or three most influential superpowers threaten to engage in a senseless atomic war to destroy each other.
+People allow themselves to be dominated and to be guided instead of guiding themselves.
 Interpersonal contact is avoided, is kept formal and is guided by personal interests ("What can the other do for me?").
-From this mentality, educators can do nothing other than be rigid and authoritarian in associating with their children-an educating without communicating, because of a society without communication.
+From this mentality educators can do nothing other than be rigid and authoritarian in associating with their children-an educating without communicating as a result of a society without communication.30

-Modern 'man' has developed a mentality according to which he/she allows his/her thoughts, feelings and activities to be influenced by modern society, especially by means of the use and misuse of mass communication media.
-A type of modern person-determined-bythe-other has arisen who holds fast to norms and values which no longer are maintained in our society, and this disturbs communicating with the educand and, especially with the youth because normative and moral values are presented to the latter which are not to be maintained.
+Modern man has developed a mentality according to which he allows his thoughts, feelings and activities to be influenced by modern society, especially by means of the use and misuse of mass communication media.
+A type of modern person-determined-bythe-other has arisen who holds fast to norms and values that no longer are maintained in our society and this disturbs communicating with the educand and especially with the youth because normative and moral values are presented to the latter that are not to be maintained.31

-There are factors which contribute to contradictions in norm awareness.
-A person in modern society traffics in a continual state of confusion and perplexity such that he/she has less understanding of his/her own situation and of his/her own life tasks, among which is educating his/her children.
-A maelstrom of contradictions and misleading information, contra-information and lack of clarity leave a person with uncertainty about such important aspects of his/her daily existence as religion, married life, values and educating.

-A modern person does not have a clear perspective on the societal factors which define his/her life situation, and he/she can't distance him/herself from manipulations and unwanted influencing and, consequently, he/she is not able to benefit optimally from the positive possibilities wich life and society offer him/her.
+There are particular factors that contribute to contradictions in norm awareness.
+A person in modern society traffics in a continual state of confusion and perplexity such that he has less understanding of his own situation and of his own life tasks, among which is educating his children.
+A maelstrom of contradictions and misleading information, contra-information and lack of clarity leave a person with uncertainty about such important aspects of his daily existence as religion, married life, values and educating.
+A modern person does not have a clear perspective on the societal factors that define his life situation and he can't distance himself from manipulations and unwanted influencing and consequently he is not able to benefit optimally from the positive possibilities that life and society offer him.32